knime/knime-python/doc/content/content.rst

    :noindex:
    :inherited-members:

+A node's configure method receives a configuration context that lets you interact with KNIME

+.. autoclass:: knime_node.ConfigurationContext
+   :members:
+   :noindex:
+   :inherited-members:

+A node's execute method receives an execution context that lets you interact with KNIME and e.g. check whether the user has cancelled the execution of your Python node.

+.. autoclass:: knime_node.ExecutionContext
+   :members:
+   :noindex:
+   :inherited-members:

 Decorators
 ++++++++++++++++++++++++++++++
-These decorators can be used to easily configure your python node.
+These decorators can be used to easily configure your Python node.

 .. autofunction:: knime_node.node
    :noindex: